-Presented by the Arts Council of Moore County and Weymouth Center
+Arts Council of Moore County & Weymouth Center for the Arts & Humanities

 ABOUT THE LECTURERS:

-Denise Drum Baker is an artist and recently retired professor of visual arts at Sandhills Community College.
-She earned her Master’s from Appalachian State University.
-Her list of awards and honors includes a Faculty Exchange from The Newry Institute in Northern Ireland; Fulbright Teacher Exchange Scholarship Nominee; and a Distance Learning Instructor at the NC Museum of Art.
-She most recently completed work on Post Cards Crossing the Atlantic, an exchange project with Irish colleagues demonstrating the lost art of letter-writing.
+DENISE DRUM BAKER is an artist and recently retired professor of visual arts at Sandhills Community College.
+She earned her master’s degree from Appalachian State University.
+Her list of awards and honors includes a Faculty Exchange from the Newry Institute in Northern Ireland; Fulbright Teacher Exchange Scholarship Nominee; and a Distance Learning Instructor for the NC Museum of Art.
+She most recently completed work on Post Cards Crossing the Atlantic, an exchange project with Irish colleagues demonstrating the lost art of letter writing.

-Dr. Molly Gwinn is an art historian who has presented the spring lecture series in the past and has offered classes at the Center for Creative Retirement at Sandhills Community College.
-She earned her doctorate from Rutgers University and has taught art history at Rutgers, the School of Continuing & Professional Studies at New York University, and the Dallas Museum of Art.
-She is the daughter of Barbara Sutherland, a well-known Southern Pines artist and long-time resident of Penick Village.
-Molly’s support for Penick continues through her work on the Penick Art Show.
+MOLLY GWINN is an art historian who has presented the spring lecture series in the past and has offered a number of classes with the Center for Creative Living at Sandhills Community College.
+She earned her doctorate from Rutgers University and has taught at Rutgers, the School of Continuing and Professional Studies at New York University, and at the Dallas Museum of Art.

-All Lectures will be presented at Weymouth Center (555 E. Connecticut Ave., So.
-Pines).
+All lectures will be presented at 5:30pm at Weymouth Center.

 Space is limited.
 Please register now with full payment at the Arts Council’s offices (Campbell House, 482 E. Connecticut Ave., Southern Pines) or by calling 910-692-2787.

 For additional information, call 910-692-ARTS (2787) or visit www.MooreArt.org.